MattDodsonEnglish/English-Learning-Wiki/README.md

   in all languages!
 Realize a
   mistake is not the end of the world.
-Someone who really cares about the trivial language mistakes of others is in all likelihood someone who should be avoided in all social situations.
-Other people may not be shy but have no access a community or teacher.
+Someone who really cares about the trivial language mistakes of others is in all likelihood someone who should be avoided whenever possible.
+Other people may not be shy but have no access to a community or teacher.
 Fortunately anyone with internet access also has access to an enormous quantity of interesting material in their target language (real material not grammar books).
 They can also participate in online discussions about topics that interest them.

-* **Ownership of their Learning.** This combines all of the above.
+#### **Ownership of their Learning.**
+  This combines all of the above.
 You must care about learning.
-No teacher or no amount of classes can make you care.
+No amount of teaching or any number of classes can make you care.
 Why should a teacher care more about how you use a language than you do?
 A dirty secret of teaching is that the good students don't need a teacher and the bad students won't learn anyway.

   My joy of teaching, which is not inconsiderable, comes from two things.
 1) Teaching good students (who really don't need me) 2) Helping bad students realize how to be a good ones (so they really won't need me).

   Am I saying teachers are useless?
-No, obviously no. However, we must understand a teacher's function.
+No, obviously no.However, we must understand a teacher's function.
 All a teacher can do is show a student the path.
-A good
-    teacher shows the path very clearly.
+A good teacher shows the path very clearly.
 An exceptional teacher inspires the way a student thinks about a certain path.

 ### Summing Up
   I speak a foreign language and I use it every day.
-I also work with people who English as their foreign language every day.
-And many of them are not just students, but people who use the language daily in their personal and professional live.
+I also work with people who use English as their foreign language every day.
+And many of them are not just students, but people who use the language daily in their personal and professional lives.

   Any one who has learned a language has experienced moments of complete inability to express or to comprehend.
 People